kubernetes-sigs/descheduler/README.md

 ### HighNodeUtilization

-This strategy finds nodes that are under utilized and evicts pods from the node in the hope that these pods will be scheduled onto other nodes.
+This strategy finds nodes that are under utilized and evicts pods from the nodes in the hope that these pods will be scheduled compactly into fewer nodes.
 Used in conjunction with node auto-scaling, this strategy is intended to help trigger down scaling of under utilized nodes.
 This strategy **must** be used with the scheduler strategy `MostRequestedPriority`.
 The parameters of this strategy are configured under `nodeResourceUtilizationThresholds`.